Cat9kEVPN/cat9k-evpn-ansible/docs/input_dag.rst

     =============================================== ==========================================================================
     **Parameter**                                                            **Comments**
     =============================================== ==========================================================================
-    **pim** / :red:`mandatory`                      This option defines PIM section globally.
+    **pim** / :red:`mandatory`                      This option defines the PIM section.

-    **rp_address** / :red:`mandatory`               This option defines RP address.
+    **rp_address** / :red:`mandatory`               This option defines the RP address.
     =============================================== ==========================================================================

 MSDP section
 ------------

-This section defines MSDP parameters.
-Usually MSDP is used for configuration RP redundancy in underlay.
+This section defines the MSDP parameters.
+Usually, MSDP is used for configuration RP redundancy in the underlay.

-This section in general is optional.
+This section is optional.

 .. code-block:: yaml

     msdp:
       '1':
         peer_ip: '172.16.254.2'
         source_interface: 'Loopback1'
         remote_as: '65001'

     <...skip...>